You’re hoping we will say remodels can be so much fun if you know these things first. We could, but that would be a lie.

-Setting expectations and preparing for the many bumps in the road ahead, is the only way to make it tolerable.
-We put together our list what you should know before you remodel your home, bath or kitchen.
+Setting expectations and preparing for the many bumps in the road ahead is the only way to make it tolerable.
+We put together our list of what you should know before you remodel your home, bath, or kitchen.

 A Remodeling Horror Story Part One … It’s Us, Hi, We’re the Problem.

 We made the decision, due to finances, that we would need to live in the house while we remodeled it.
-This wasn’t a minor remodel, we took it down to the studs.
-A concrete slab and 2 x 4s were all that remained after demo.
+This wasn’t a minor remodel; we took it down to the studs.
+A concrete slab and 2 x 4s were all that remained after the demo.

-There were months where JJ would hammer up sheets of plywood at night as our “walls”.
+There were months where JJ would hammer up sheets of plywood at night as our “walls.”
 We basically camped in our own home.
-And by basically I mean we actually camped in our own house.
-In hindsight tents, might have been a better option.
+And by basically, I mean we camped in our own house.
+In hindsight, tents might have been a better option.

 We had what we called a “kitage” for meals.

 Kitage [kit-ahj] noun – a small space in your garage you convert into a makeshift kitchen that ultimately leads to misery.

 Our kitage had a refrigerator, a microwave on a card table, and a hot plate I would use to make our nightly meals.
 If you follow us, you know my cooking is my happy place.
 In 2004, it was my misery.
 We had no sink.
 We used the small sink in the bathroom to wash our dishes.